usagov/vote-gov-drupal/docs/workflow.md

 8. Meanwhile, automated tests run in the pipeline
 9. Code Reviewer approves PR or requests revisions
 10. QA Engineer approves PR or requests revisions
-11. If the PR is approved, the designated code maintainer merges the PR into the target branch
+11. If the PR is approved, the designated code maintainer merges the PR into the target branch using the appropriate [merge strategy](standards.md)
-12. Approved code marked ready to release will be deployed to STAGE for any final UAT
+12. Approved code marked ready to release will be deployed to STAGE for final testing and approval
-13. Designated code maintainer creates a PR from STAGE to DEV to sync changes down
+13. Designated code maintainer creates a PR from STAGE to DEV to sync changes down using appropriate [merge strategy](standards.md)
 14. Work in STAGE is deployed to PROD as a [hotfix release](releases.md)

 ## Infrastructure development task